ualib/agda-algebras/README.md

 **PDF documentation**. [ualib-part1.pdf](https://gitlab.com/ualib/ualib.gitlab.io/blob/master/ualib-part1.pdf)
 ualib-part2.pdf, ualib-part3.pdf (coming soon!)

 **Abstract**.
-The [Agda Universal Algebra Library](https://ualib.gitlab.io/) ([UALib](https://ualib.gitlab.io/)) is a library of types and programs (theorems and proofs) that formalizes the foundations of universal algebra in Martin-Löf type theory using the [Agda](https://wiki.portal.chalmers.se/agda/pmwiki.php) proof assistant language.
+The [Agda Universal Algebra Library](https://ualib.gitlab.io/) ([UALib](https://ualib.gitlab.io/)) is a library of types and programs (theorems and proofs) that formalizes the foundations of universal algebra in dependent type theory using the [Agda](https://wiki.portal.chalmers.se/agda/pmwiki.php) proof assistant language.

 This is the main repository for the Agda UALib.
 Below are instructions for getting the UALib installed on your machine.
 I hope that these steps work for you; they work on my Ubuntu 18.04 machine, but I haven't tested them on a fresh distro, or any other OS, so...